Keeping it sparse: Computing Persistent Homology revisited: Experiments

-\textit{Data structures.} We consider the runtime next.
+We consider the runtime next.
 In particular, we look at the influence of the column representation on the performance of the algorithm.
 For that, we run each of our algorithms with each of the $8$ available representations in \phat (we refer to \cite{phat_paper} for an extensive description of the data structures).
-We show the running times for an alpha shape filtration in Table~\ref{atorus10000_datatype}, for a Vietoris--Rips filtration in Table~\ref{celegans_datatype}, and for a lower star filtration in \cref{tooth_datatype}.
-In these tables, all timings are in seconds but for the timeout (minutes), $\ast$ stands for the dualized matrix, and the best runtime per algorithm (both over primal and dual input) is in bold.
+We show the running times for an alpha shape filtration and a Vietoris--Rips filtration in \cref{celegans_datatype}, for a lower star filtration and shuffled filtration in \cref{shuffled_datatype}.
 Note that these tables show only the running time for the matrix reduction; the time to read the input file into memory and to (potentially) dualize the matrix (both of which usually take more time than the reduction itself) is not shown.

-First of all, the tables confirm the earlier findings in~\cite{phat_paper}: the performance of the twist algorithm highly varies depending on the chosen data type, and the best results are achieved using the P-Bit-Tree representation, which is also the default in \phat.
+First of all, the tables confirm the earlier findings in~\cite{phat_paper}: the performance of the twist algorithm highly varies depending on the chosen data structure, and the best results are achieved using the A-Bit-Tree representation, which is also the default in \phat.
 Moreover, for Vietoris--Rips filtrations, it is highly beneficial to dualize the matrix.

-The swap reduction generally performs similarly to twist, working fast with dualization on Vietoris--Rips complexes, and even with the fastest running time on the alpha shape example if run with P-Full.
-Swap is generally slower on the data types Heap, P-Heap, and P-Bit-Tree.
-This is explained by the fact that those data types intrinsically do not permit constant-time access to the size of a column, which slows down the swap algorithm considerably.
+The swap reduction generally performs similarly to twist, working fast with dualization on Vietoris--Rips complexes.
+Remarkably, it performs much better if run with A-Full on the lower star filtration.
+Swap is generally slower on the data structures Heap, A-Heap, and A-Bit-Tree.
+The explanation lies in the way how we use these data structures to represent columns, which does not permit a constant-time access to the size of a column.
+As the size is queried before every column addition, this results in a considerable slow-down for the swap algorithm.